-The City of Delta is hosting a Public Information Meeting on the GFL Enviro-Smart composting facility.
-The meeting will be held on September 27, 2018 from 6 pm to 8:30 pm at Ladner’s Harris Barn, located at 4140 Arthur Drive.
-A series of information display boards will be featured at this meeting, each of which will provide background on the GFL Enviro-Smart facility.
-As well, City of Delta staff will present information on this facility to clarify key facts and issues raised by residents related to this property and the recently issued Metro Vancouver Air Quality Permit.
+On September 27, 2018, the City of Delta held a Public Information Meeting regarding the GFL Enviro-Smart composting facility.
+A series of information display boards were featured at the meeting to provide background on the GFL Enviro-Smart facility.
+As well, Delta staff presented information and answered questions from the public to help clarify key facts and issues raised by residents.
+View the information display boards.

 At the September 17, 2018 Regular Meeting, Council endorsed a staff update in the appeal of the Green for Life (GFL) Enviro-Smart Air Quality Permit.
 Specifically, Council supports Delta participating as a Third Party in the appeal of GFL’s Air Quality Permit.
 Third Party status will allow the city to make submissions to the Environmental Appeal Board to work towards a resolution to GFL’s odour issues that addresses residents’ concerns and includes stringent, fair and enforceable conditions to ensure these odour issues are resolved.
 It is anticipated that the earliest an oral hearing for the appeals will be scheduled is likely the first quarter of 2019.
 View the staff report.

 The Green for Life (Enviro-Smart) composting facility located at 4295 72nd Street in Ladner operates under a Metro Vancouver site licence and a BC Ministry of Environment permit.
 The odour currently generated from this facility is unacceptable and clearly impacting a number of residents that live in Ladner.